Michael-Meade/MinerFind/Projects/BitcoinVanityGenerator.md

 ```

 <br>
-<br>The count variable is how many addresses that you want to create.
-It will create exactly the amount suplied.
+<br>The count variable determines how many addresses that you want to create.
 This module does not use any regex it just generates random addresses.
 This module also includes the ```fileToWrite``` argument.
-Which will save all the generated information into a new created directory.
-It will still create a text file with the newly created wallet information in it.
+Which will save all the generated information inside the directory.
+It will still create a text file with the newly created wallet information inside.
 <br>